ptabriz/FOSS4G_workshop/README.md

 ___________________
 ### Text Editor
 Text editor allows you to edit your python script and run it inside Blender.
 By pressing the __+__ icon you can start a new file and click on __Run Script__ to execute your code.
-You need to call modelling and gaming modules in text editor.
+You need to call modeling and gaming modules in text editor.

 ![Blender Viewport](img/text_editor.png) <br> Text Editor|
 |:---:|